-What is fibrin?
-Well, fibrin is your body’s first response to injury and pain.
+The sticky clumps covering the red blood cells pictured above is called fibrin.
+It’s your body’s first response to injury and pain.

 Fibrin dictates how healthy and flexible every part of your body stays as you age.
 Lingering pain, loss of flexibility, and chronic inflammation can all be traced back to out of control fibrin levels.

-Not that you’ll hear much about fibrin from most pharmaceutical companies.
-Because they know once you understand what fibrin is and how it works, you can reclaim a pain-free life.
+Not that you’ll hear much about fibrin from most pharmaceutical companies… They know once you understand what it is and how it works, you can reclaim a pain-free life.
 And stop wasting money on their dangerous pain pills.

 This fibrin malfunction is no laughing matter.
 Excess scar tissue restricts blood flow and oxygen throughout your body, slowing down your healing process and keeping you in pain longer.
 As the scar tissue thickens, it reduces your range of motion and contributes to chronic pain.

 A prime example of this process is fibromyalgia.
 The pain and suffering of fibromyalgia have been linked to an excess of fibrin in your muscle tissues.

 Known as fibrosis, this condition can spread to affect every muscle and organ in your body.